FELLOWSHIP PROGRAM IN ENDOCRINOLOGY AND METABOLISM

 Dr. Scott received his medical degree, with honors, from the University of Louisville.
 After completion of an internship and residency at New England Medical Center in Boston, he entered training in metabolism at Massachusetts Memorial Hospital and Boston City Hospital.
 This was followed by fellowship work at Harvard Medical School and MIT.
 Dr. Scott’s endocrine-related research, supported by the National Institutes of Health, National Science Foundation, and the American Heart Association, yielded over 60 refereed publications.
 He served as President of the New York Academy of Sciences.
 Dr. Scott is a tenured professor at New York University, where he teaches endocrinology and physiology.
 His special clinical interests are fertility problems and thyroid disorders.

-Donna Seto-Young, PhD, Director, Research Laboratory, Division of Endocrinology and Metabolism; Associate Professor of Medicine, Albert Einstein College of Medicine.
+Donna Seto-Young, PhD, Director, Research Laboratory, Division of Endocrinology and Metabolism; Associate Professor of Medicine, Icahn School of Medicine at Mount Sinai.

 Dr. Seto-Young received her BS in microbiology and immunology from McGill

 University and her PhD in Biochemistry from the University of Cambridge.